aws/aws-toolkit-azure-devops/Docs/awspowershell-module-script.rst

 AWS Credentials*
 ----------------

-    The AWS credentials used by the cmdlets in the module.
-If needed, choose :guilabel:`+`, and then add a new AWS connection.
+    The AWS credentials to be used by the task when it executes on a build host.
+If needed, choose :guilabel:`+`, and then add a new
+    AWS service endpoint connection.

 AWS Region*
 -----------